bids-standard/bids-website/docs/blog/posts/2023-11-09-steering_group_minutes.md

 Yarik will give the prize acceptance talk at the Open Science symposium on 30 Nov.
-Try to give a take home message to influential people in the audience (for future funding etc).
+Try to give a take home message to influential people in the audience (for future funding and so on).
 Look at the application pitch for some figure.

 Ariel is confident that half of the money that UW receives can be